ethereum/EIPs/README.md

 If your SIP requires images, the image files should be included in a subdirectory of the `assets` folder for that SIP as follow: `assets/sip-X` (for sip **X**).
 When linking to an image in the SIP, use relative links such as `../assets/sip-X/image.png`.

 When you believe your SIP is mature and ready to progress past the WIP phase, you should ask to have your issue added to the next governance call where it can be discussed for inclusion in a future platform upgrade.
 If the community agrees to include it, the SIP editors will update the state of your SIP to 'Approved'.

+There is a 500 sUSD bounty for proposing a SIP that reaches the 'Implemented' phase.

 # SIP Statuses